jvehent/pineapple/Readme.md

 This is a prototype to assert the content of security groups between AWS components.
 It only supports ELB, EC2 and RDS at the moment.
 Doesn't do any egress inspection and doesn't flag overly open groups.
-Basically, it's not ready for production, I'm just toying with the concept.
+Basically, it's not ready for production, but can be used to prototype infrastructure testing in CI.

+If you're looking for a more mature alternative, consider [Mozilla's pytest-services](https://github.com/mozilla-services/pytest-services).

-It uses tags to locate components in a given region, then pulls the security groups of these components and compares their content against rules.
+Pineapple uses tags to locate components in a given region, then pulls the security groups of these components and compares their content against rules.

 To run it, create a YAML configuration like the one below, and execute the